Goopil/laravel-rest-filter/readme.md

 If you find a bug or want to report somethings just drop an issue.

 ## contributions
-Contributions are welcome.
+Contributions are very welcome.
 Just fork it and do a PR.

-## todo
-- [ ] add some tests
-- [ ] extract documentation in static file ?